Travel Guidance for COVID-19

 INTERNATIONAL TRAVEL

 • Guidance for travel is continually changing.
 Be sure to review the CDC and the US.
-Department of State requirements and recommendations for before and after international travel.
+Department of State requirements and recommendations for travel.

-• The CDC advises not to travel if you are ill, have tested positive for COVID-19 in the 10 days prior to travel, or have had close contact to a person who tests positive for COVID-19 in the 5 days prior to travel.
+• The CDC advises not to travel if you have tested positive for or suspect you have COVID-19 until you have ended isolation.
+If you have been exposed to COVID-19 , follow these precautions if you travel.
 If this applies to you or you have questions or concerns, please email S&T Student Health Services.

 STUDENT COVID-19 TESTING FOR TRAVEL OR EVENTS

-• If you are a current student needing testing for travel or an event, you will need to research the specific Covid-19 testing requirements for your destination and for your return to the U.S., if travelling internationally.Covid-19 vaccination is strongly encouraged, especially prior to any travel and may be required for certain destinations or for returning to the U.S. Travelers are encouraged to be up-to-date (which includes booster doses to those eligible) on COVID-19 vaccinations prior to any travel and may be required for certain destinations or events.
+• If you are a current student needing testing for travel or an event, you will need to research the specific Covid-19 testing requirements for your destination and for your return to the U.S., if travelling internationally.Covid-19 vaccination is strongly encouraged, especially prior to any travel and may be required for certain destinations.
+Travelers are encouraged to be up-to-date (which includes booster doses to those eligible) on COVID-19 vaccinations prior to any travel and may be required for certain destinations or events.

 • Many international destinations may require specifically PCR/NAAT Covid-19 testing with results usually within 72 hours of travel.You need to review with your destination and the airline on your specific needs and plan accordingly.
 Some destinations or events will accept rapid antigen testing which can be scheduled at Student Health with results in 15 minutes.